A Million Ways to Die in the West

 A Million Ways to Die in the West is a 2014 American Western comedy film directed by Seth MacFarlane and written by MacFarlane, Alec Sulkin and Wellesley Wild.
 The film features an ensemble cast including MacFarlane, Charlize Theron, Amanda Seyfried, Neil Patrick Harris, Giovanni Ribisi, Sarah Silverman, and Liam Neeson.
 The film follows a cowardly frontiersman who gains courage with the help of a female gunfighter and must use his newfound skills in a confrontation with her villainous outlaw husband.

 Development began while MacFarlane and co-writers Sulkin and Wild were watching Western movies during the development of Ted (2012).
 Casting was done between December 2012 and March 2013.
 Filming began on May 6, 2013, in various locations in New Mexico including Albuquerque and Santa Fe, and it concluded on August 9 that year.
 Joel McNeely composed the score.

 The film was released on May 30, 2014, in the United States, and distributed worldwide by Universal Pictures.
-The film received mixed to negative reviews from critics.
+The film received mixed to negative reviews from critics and would gross $87.2 million against a $40 million budget.

 Plot

 In 1882, in the town of Old Stump, Arizona, timid sheep farmer Albert Stark's girlfriend, Louise, breaks up with him because of his refusal to defend himself in a duel.
 He prepares to migrate to San Francisco, believing that the frontier offers nothing for him.

 Meanwhile, infamous outlaw Clinch Leatherwood shoots and kills an old prospector over a single gold nugget.
 He orders his right-hand man Lewis to escort his wife Anna to Old Stump while he continues his banditry.

 Lewis and Anna arrive in Old Stump under the guise of siblings looking to build a farm, but Lewis is arrested for shooting the pastor's son in a saloon fight.
 During the brawl, Albert saves Anna from being crushed to death; they become close friends.

 Attending the county fair, Louise's arrogant new boyfriend Foy challenges Albert to a shooting contest.
 Albert loses, but Anna steps in and defeats him.
 He publicly humiliates Albert, who impulsively challenges Foy to a duel the next day.
 Knowing that Albert would lose to Foy, Anna suggests that they duel in a week's time to win back Louise.
 Anna then spends the week teaching Albert how to shoot.

 During a barn dance the night before the duel, Anna slips a laxative into Foy's whiskey.
-After leaving the dance, Albert and her kiss before heading home.
+After leaving the dance, she and Albert kiss before heading home.
 After breaking out of jail and murdering the sheriff, Lewis observes their kiss and reports it to Clinch.
 On the day of the duel, Foy arrives late and has severe diarrhea from the laxative he had unknowingly ingested.